presto-osu/cc20/code/README.md

-This directory contains the code for the static analysis,
+This directory contains the code for the static analysis and randomization described in the paper.
+Below are the folders that contain essential code and results:

-## Structure

 - `common` contains the common utility classes and the Matlab code
 - `gator` contains the code for the analysis to find "<=" pairs